Permian Basin (North America): Tectonic history

 During the Cambrian–Mississippian, the ancestral Permian Basin was the broad marine passive margin Tobosa Basin containing deposits of carbonates and clastics.
 In the early Pennsylvanian–early Permian the collision of North American and Gondwana Land (South America and Africa) caused the Hercynian orogeny.
-The Hercynian Orogeny resulted in the Tobosa basin being differentiated into two deep basins (the Delaware and the Midland Basins) surrounded by shallow shelves.
+The Hercynian orogeny resulted in the Tobosa basin being differentiated into two deep basins (the Delaware and the Midland Basins) surrounded by shallow shelves.
 During the Permian, the basin became structurally stable and filled with clastics in the basin and carbonates on the shelves.

-Lower Paleozoic passive margin phase (late Precambrian–Mississippian, 850–310 Mya)
+Lower Paleozoic passive margin phase (late Precambrian–Mississippian, 850–310 mya)

 This passive margin succession is present throughout the southwestern US and is up to 0.93 mi thick.
 The ancestral Permian basin is characterized by weak crustal extension and low subsidence in which the Tobosa basin developed.
 The Tobosa basin contained shelf carbonates and shales.

-Collision phase (late Mississippian–Pennsylvanian, 310–265 Mya)
+Collision phase (late Mississippian–Pennsylvanian, 310–265 mya)

 The two lobed geometry of the Permian basin separated by a platform was the result of the Hercynian collisional orogeny during the collision of North America and Gondwana Land (South America and Africa).
 This collision uplifted the Ouachita-Marathon fold belt and deformed the Tobosa Basin.
 The Delaware Basin resulted from tilting along areas of Proterozoic weakness in Tobosa basin.
 Southwestern compression reactivated steeply dipping thrust faults and uplifted the Central Basin ridge.
 Folding of the basement terrane split the basin into the Delaware basin to the west and the Midland Basin to the east.

-Permian Basin phase (Permian, 265–230 Mya)
+Permian Basin phase (Permian, 265–230 mya)

 Rapid sedimentation of clastics, carbonate platforms and shelves, and evaporites proceeded synorogenically.
 Bursts of orogenic activity are divided by three angular unconformities in basin strata.
 Evaporite deposits in the small remnant basin mark the final stage of sedimentation as the basin became restricted from the sea during sea level fall.

 Hydrocarbon production and reserves

 The Permian Basin is the largest petroleum-producing basin in the United States and has produced a cumulative 28.9 billion barrels of oil and 75 trillion cubic feet of gas.
-Currently in early 2020, over 4 million barrels of oil a day are being pumped from the basin.
+In early 2020, over 4 million barrels of oil a day were being pumped from the basin.
 Eighty percent of estimated reserves are located at less than 10000 ft depth.
 Ten percent of the oil recovered from the Permian Basin has come from Pennsylvanian carbonates.
 The largest reservoirs are within the Central Basin Platform, the Northwestern and Eastern shelves, and within Delaware Basin sandstones.
 The Primary lithologies of the major hydrocarbon reservoirs are limestone, dolomite, and sandstone due to their high porosities.
 However, advances in hydrocarbon recovery such as horizontal drilling and hydraulic fracturing have expanded production into unconventional, tight oil shales such as those found in the Wolfcamp Shale.